Skylake-dev/Notes/Computer Security/Computer Security.md

 The digital signature is stronger than a handwritten signature because it is tied to the content of the message, so a message that has been signed cannot be modified without also altering the resulting signature and the signature itself cannot be copied and pasted on a different document.
 We need to ensure WYSIWYS "What You See Is What You Sign"!
-For examples it is not good to sign documents that can contain macros that modifies the **displayed** content of file because this will allow the content to change without changing the signature.
+For example it is not good to sign documents that can contain macros that modifies the **displayed** content of file because this will allow the content to change without changing the signature.

 ### Public key infrastructure (PKI)
 We need a system to correctly associate each public key with its respective owner in order to be sure to use the correct key for sending messages.
 This is achieved using *certificates* issued by *certification authorities* (CA).
 A CA is a **trusted** third party that digitally signs a certificate that binds an identity to a public key (see [X.509](https://en.wikipedia.org/wiki/X.509)).
 The idea behind the mechanism is similar to how a government issues identity documents to his citizens.
 As long as i trust the state that released the document i can trust the content of the document.
 In certificates we can check which CA has signed the certificate and decide to trust it or not.
-But how can we verifiy the CA key?
+But how can we verify the CA key?
 It's signed by another CA!
-Then this CA can be recursively verified until we reach the a ROOT CA, a CA that signed it's own certificate (basically saying "i am myself").
+Then this CA can be recursively verified until we reach a ROOT CA, a CA that signed its own certificate (basically saying "i am myself").
 This root CA is a trusted element of the infrastructure.
-There exists many root CAs and most of their certificates are bundler directly into the OSes and browsers that we use.
+There exists many root CAs and most of their certificates are bundled directly into the OSes and browsers that we use.

 #### Certificate revocation
-Since digital signature cannot be destryoed once they are issued we need ways to make a certificate invalid (for example if we discover that the private key of the CA has been leaked):
+Since digital signature cannot be destroyed once they are issued we need ways to make a certificate invalid (for example if we discover that the private key of the CA has been leaked):
 - Expiration dates on certificates, to ensure that eventually they will be removed.
 - Certificate Revocation List (CRL) where all the revoked certificates are published, expired or not.